vote-hubble/docs/_docs/guides/mailbox-configuration.md

 ### Overview

 Hubble uses Amazon Web Services to deliver emails and is required to register each domain that's used to send emails.
-After you create a [Mailbox in the Admin Hub](https://hubble.vote/mailbo%E2%80%A6), Hubble Support is alerted and the process is kicked off.&#x20;
+After you create a [Mailbox in the Admin Hub](https://hubble.vote/mailboxes), Hubble Support is alerted and the process is kicked off.

 ### SPF

 [Sender Policy Framework (SPF) DNS](https://www.cloudflare.com/learning/dns/dns-records/dns-spf-record/) records are a type of DNS TXT record commonly used for email authentication.
-SPF records include a list of IP addresses and domains authorized to send emails from that domain.&#x20;
+SPF records include a list of IP addresses and domains authorized to send emails from that domain.

 In our case, we are authorizing all emails sent from the domain `mail.hubble.vote`.